-- Reduce our GHG intensity by 20% from a 2012 baseline - Achieve an accumulated 14 million kilowatt hours (kWh) of energy savings through implementation of energy-efficiency projects among our global facilities compared to a 2012 baseline - Build all new buildings to EPA ENERGY STAR standards - Have our U.S. operations rely on 25% renewable energy sources by 2020 - Consistently expand the product and service offerings that enable customers to curb GHG emissions and chemical consumption within their operations
+- Reduce our GHG intensity by 20% from a 2012 baseline - Build all new buildings to EPA ENERGY STAR standards - Have our U.S. operations rely on 25% renewable energy sources by 2020 - and chemical consumption within their operations

 In 2018, we made significant progress towards our Climate Pledge goals to save energy and reduce emissions through a variety of activities.
 We also made further investments in managing and measuring our environmental impacts by adopting a new technology platform.
 This new platform will help ensure consistency and accuracy in our data collection, streamline data analysis, and support future goal setting.
 Our operational and sustainability teams are actively engaged to ensure we meet our energy goals, which we are currently on track to achieve.